wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-increasing-tlb-reach-using-super-pages-backed-by-shadow-memory.markdown

 Note that illegal access error cannot arise from a MTLB page fault, since the OS has full controler over the accessibility of the physical and shadow address space.
 If an address is mapped into shadow address space, but raises a page fault, it must be that the OS intended to not allocate physical storage for that page until a later on-demand fill.

+MTLB also maintains access and dirty bits for table entries.
+These entries are useful for determining eviction victims and for scheduling write backs.
+Shadow mapped pages can also be swapped out to the disk if the dirty bit is set.

+The tagging logic in all levels of caches is not changed.
+The tags will use shadow addresses in exact the same way as physical addresses.
+The cache line content, however, should be invalidated, if the shadow mapping changes.
+This is similar to how virtual address caches should be flushed on a context switch.